 How Does Credit Score Affect Your Interest Rate?

 Every lender will have a different formula for setting your interest rate, but even a small difference on your credit score can help you save substantially.
-For example, bumping your credit score from 660 – 700 may help you shave $61 off your monthly payment on a $300,000 mortgage.
+For example, bumping your score from 660 to 700 may help you shave $61 off your monthly payment on a $300,000 mortgage.
 That’s a difference of $21,960 over a 30-year mortgage term.

 Can You Get A Mortgage With Bad Credit?

-Improving Your Credit Score
+How To Improve Your Credit Score

 Next, get to know how credit scores work.
-Here’s a list of what influences your credit score and how to make improvements before applying for a mortgage:
+Here’s a list of what influences your score and how to make improvements before applying for a mortgage:

 - Payment history: This factor makes up 35% of your credit score, so paying your bills on time can boost your credit.
 Set up monthly reminders or automatic payments if you need help remembering.